 This website has been designed to let you visualise and compare the environmental and social progress of nations relative to the Doughnut of social and planetary boundaries.
 The purpose is to foster a public discussion about the meaning of a "good life" and what it could look like in a society that operates within the means of the living planet.
 This discussion is vital - and urgent - because no country has been meeting basic needs for its residents at a globally sustainable level of resource use, nor is any on track to do so.

-Please cite this article if using the results from the website or if you would like to download and use the data.
+The methods and results underpinning the data used on this website have been peer-reviewed.
+Please cite the following scientific journal articles if using their respective results from the website, or if you would like to download and use the data:

 This website is the result of a collaboration between the following individuals and institutions:

 - Andrew Fanning, Data Analysis & Research Lead at the Doughnut Economics Action Lab, and Visiting Research Fellow at the University of Leeds.

 - Dan O’Neill, Professor of Ecological Economics at the University of Barcelona, and co-author of Enough Is Enough: Building a Sustainable Economy in a World of Finite Resources.

 - Jason Hickel, Professor at the Autonomous University of Barcelona, and Visiting Senior Fellow at the International Inequalities Institute at the London School of Economics.

 - Nicolas Roux, PhD Researcher at the University of Natural Resources and Life Sciences, Vienna.